When creating content, you may need to add HTML characters and symbols to your posts and pages.

-If you want to add special characters and symbols to your content (like © ® ™ etc), open up a new or existing Post or Page, then make sure you are using the WordPress Visual Editor and click on the Insert Character button …
+If you would like to add special characters and symbols to your content (like © ® ™ etc), open up a new or existing Post or Page, then make sure you are using the WordPress Visual Editor and click on the Insert Character button …

-Click on the symbol you want to use from the Special character pop-up window to insert it into your post or page …
+Click on the symbol you want to use from the Special character table to insert it into your post (or page) …

 These symbols are called HTML character entities or extended characters.
-They are created by typing or adding a combination of characters in the website page that your browser then interprets as special symbols.
+They are created by typing or adding a combination of characters inside your website page that the web browser then converts into special symbols.

 Some commonly-used HTML character entities are shown below: